 Owning a car can come with a lot of expenses, including unexpected mechanical repairs.
-Mechanical breakdown insurance (MBI) can cover for expensive mechanical failure not caused by regular wear and tear, and it can be useful for drivers whose manufacturer warranties have expired, although it may not always be cost-effective.
+Mechanical breakdown insurance (MBI) can cover the cost of expensive mechanical failure not caused by regular wear and tear, and it can be useful for drivers whose manufacturer warranties have expired, although it may not always be cost-effective.

 MBI is an optional coverage you can add to your policy to cover costly repairs related to mechanical failure that aren’t covered by a standard car insurance policy.
 Leaky engines, damaged hardware, and electrical system issues would all be covered by MBI.

-Mechanical breakdown insurance (MBI) covers auto repairs due to mechanical failure not caused by a car accident.
+Mechanical breakdown insurance (MBI) covers auto repairs due to mechanical failure not caused by a car accident or another peril typically covered by car insurance.
 This can include everything from your engine and transmission to electrical system issues, but insurers typically exclude regular maintenance and wear and tear from their MBI coverage.

 Mechanical breakdown insurance also may not cover replacements associated with mechanical repairs including new brake pads, coolant, or wiper fluid.
 And not every car insurance provider offers MBI.
 Those that do will add it to your policy, but at a cost — MBI can significantly increase your monthly premium.